 HOW HAS THE CYCLE LANE AFFECTED THE COMMUNITY AND THE ENVIRONMENT

-HAVE OTHER PEOPLE BEEN SUCCESSFUL APPLYING FOR JUDICIAL REVIEWS?
+HAVE OTHERS BEEN SUCCESSFUL IN APPLYING FOR JUDICIAL REVIEWS?

 Saturday night in Chiswick - Chiswick High Road now regularly gridlocked because of C9 and everyone can only go as fast as the slowest bus.

 PRESENT AND FUTURE LTNs WHERE TRAFFIC IS JUST DISPLACED ONTO OTHER ROADS

 We want to be in a position to make sure that all the other Streetspace measures and LTNs are either reviewed or stopped or reversed when we are in a position to do so.
 Timing is key.

 We want to be able to challenge the Grove Park/South Chiswick and other LTNs at the right time - but only if we can raise enough money.
 There will be sudden deadlines to face when reviews are announced and we will need to be ready!
 Our local councillors successfully 'called in' further Grove Park road closures, which denied access to residents living south of the A316 to any part of Grove Park without going via the Hogarth Roundabout and the A4.
 This was partially successful but Hounslow has extended the hours of other road closures, despite 88% of respondents rejecting their changes.
 We continue to apply pressure to support the most vulnerable amongst us.

 Acton Lane and South Parade – one interminable traffic jam.

 BUT AREN'T THE CHANGES SO RIDICULOUS THAT THEY ARE BOUND TO REVERSE THEM ANYWAY?